SpeakingInBits/LacamasFair/README.md

 # How to contribute
 - Create a new branch *(Don't commit directly to master)*
 - Assign yourself to the issue
-- Make a pull request
+- Make a pull request *(Note the issue you're closing in the pull request description)*
 - Code Review *(Someone else has to review your code)*
 - Pull Request checks must pass to have your code accepted